katrinabrock/bout-duration-distributions/err_sim_review.md

 Break implementation complexity into those components, then push it inside these readably named functions and objects.
 This will let you more easily iterate on each piece independently and also make the flow of data and execution flow more clear to the reader.
 For example, when you're tyring to illustrate your specific case, the main thing you're trying to do explore a smaller parameter spece with more granularity in step 2 for one value of step 1, but because the logic is all mixed together between generating the parameter space, and executing the different steps, you had to copy a lot of the code and tweak it here and there instead of changing the in puts and reusing code.
 (You were able to reuse the some code where parts your were not changing were encapusated.)

+### Optimizing for Performance

+You would have to do some actual profiling to validate this, but I think you make this much more performant by leveraging np/pandas operations more so that your loops get moved from python to c.
+The only part that I think cannot really be done with math-like numpy/pandas is step 4.
+Steps 1-3 I suspect you can do all with clever dataframe operations.
+Especially converting back and forth between an array of bout lengths and an array of discrete states.
+You shouldn't need a while loop to do that.
+It should be possible to create a couple of performant lower-level functions that take care for those operations with minimal python looping.

+Also, as previously mentioned, you are doing way more random number generation than required and random number generation tends to be expensive.
+Even if you're not doing a fully analytical solution, think about where you *actually* need randomness/simulation vs where you just run an operation on a discretized PDF or CDF.

+### Readability/Performance Tradeoff

+A script of pandas/numpy operations is not readable.
+Doing a for loop or list comprehension (even essentially for loop farmed out to mp) is generally a bit more readable that a matrix-operation-like statement so there is a bit of a tradeoff here.
+A practical approach is probably to focus on readability for the design and sequencing of high level functions and performance for lower level functions.
+(To do this, each function that you create needs to be in a specific place on this heirachy, not mixing high level and low level elements.)
+Somewhere in the middle, these values will bump up against each other.

 ## Conceptual/Design Feedback